Gesler16/trebonsko_public/README.md

 ### Instructions:
 - To replicate the analyses, open the .Rproj file in R studio.
-- The three scripts need to be run consecutively in order to work:
+- The three scripts need to be run consecutively in the following order:
   1. preparatory.R
   2. analyses.R
   3. figures.R